 UPMC Schools of Nursing (SON) were automatically eligible to participate in the two programs below based on the approval of the grant applications for the CARES Act completed in April 2020.

 Eligibility: Public and Nonprofit Title IV participating institutions Note: Students cannot apply for assistance directly from the U.S. Department of Education but should contact their institutions for further information and guidance.

 The HEERF II Student Aid funding is reserved to provide students with financial aid grants, which may be used for any component of the student’s cost of attendance or for emergency costs that arise due to coronavirus, such as tuition, food, housing, health care (including mental health care) or child care.

 Unlike the CARES Act, the CRRSAA requires that institutions prioritize students with exceptional need, such as students who receive Pell Grants, in awarding financial aid grants to students.
 However, students do not need to be Pell recipients or students who are eligible for Pell grants to be identified as having exceptional need

 The UPMC SON will distribute CRRSAA HEERF II Student Aid funding to all active students as of March 1, 2021 in the following manner:

 In May 2020, the US Department of Education announced a 30 day reporting requirement for all institutions participating in the HEERF Student Aid program.
-As of August 31, 2020, the reporting requirement has been changed to a quarterly basis.
-No formal guidance to date has been released pertaining to HEERF II Student Aid program.

 The US Department of Education granted institutions of higher education the use of up to 50 percent of the funds they receive to cover any costs associated with significant changes to the delivery of instruction due to the coronavirus.